Cloud seeding: Austria

-Austria has two hail defense organizations: Steirische Hagel Abwehr, with four aircraft: Cessna 182 and Südflug with three aircraft: Cessna 150L, Cessna 182P, Partenavia P.68 at Graz Airport.
+Austria has two hail defence organizations: Steirische Hagel Abwehr, with four aircraft: Cessna 182 and Südflug with three aircraft: Cessna 150L, Cessna 182P, Partenavia P.68 at Graz Airport.

 Slovenia

-Slovenia's oldest aeroclub Letalski center Maribor carries air defense against hail as a specialized EASA operation.
+Slovenia's oldest aeroclub Letalski Centre Maribor carries air defence against hail as a specialised EASA operation.
 The Cessna TU206G Turbo Stationair 6 II is equipped with external aggregates and flares for flying.
 Three crew members work in the operation.
 Two are the pilots in the plane and the third is the radar operator on the ground.
-The purpose of the defense is to prevent damage to farmland and cities in the areas of Styria and Prekmurje - aircraft hail suppression.
-They have been carrying out defense since 1983.
+The purpose of the defence is to prevent damage to farmland and cities in the areas of Styria and Prekmurje - aircraft hail suppression.
+They have been carrying out defence since 1983.
 Silver iodide is used as a reagent.
 The base is at Maribor Edvard Rusjan Airport.
 The activity is financed by local communities and the Ministry of Agriculture, it has great support among people and farmers from all over the countryside.
+Project's annual budget in 2025 was €346.922,73 with value added tax.